-Winter season brings colder temperatures, which bring potential for snow and ice that beget campus closures and cancelled classes.
+Winter season brings colder temperatures, which bring potential for snow and ice that beget campus closures, delayed official activities, and cancelled classes.
 It can be a euphoric occasion having a sudden snow day off; yet, harsh winter storms can be inconvenient and lead to a slew of safety risks.

 Should an inclement weather closure occur, UTC Emergency Services has plans to react appropriately based on the severity of the storm, but there are several simple measures students and faculty can do to prepare for such an occurrence.